viswiz-io/viswiz-nodejs-sdk/manual/using-cli.md

   Options:

-    -i, --image-dir <path>          The path to a directory with images used for the build -b, --branch [branch name]      The branch name for the build.
+    -i, --image-dir <path>          The path to a directory (scanned recursively) with images used for the build.
+    -b, --branch [branch name]      The branch name for the build.
 Auto-detected on popular CIs.
     -m, --message [commit message]  The commit message for the build.
 Auto-detected on popular CIs.
     -r, --revision [rev]            The revision for the build.
 Auto-detected on popular CIs.